pchapin/augusta/README.md

 All of these projects can be compiled via SBT.
 The SBT build control file has all the necessary dependencies declared so that building one project should trigger the download of the required libraries and the building of required subprojects.
-The usual SBT tasks can be used to build API (interna) documentation, run tests, and so forth.
+The usual SBT tasks can be used to build API (internal) documentation, run tests, and so forth.
 See the [SBT documentation](https://www.scala-sbt.org/documentation.html) for more details.

 ### Documentation